top of page

 What Happens on Closing Day? 🤔

-Closing is the final step in a lengthy process that finalizes a real estate sale.
+Closing is the last step in a lengthy process that finalizes a real estate sale.
 The time between signing a purchase and sale agreement and reaching the closing table can take a few weeks.
-For homebuyers, closing is the day they officially take ownership of the property and receive the keys.
-For sellers, closing is the day they’ll receive their proceeds from the sale.
+For homebuyers, Closing is the day they officially take ownership of the property and receive the keys.
+For sellers, Closing is the day the sale becomes final, and they receive proceeds.

-On closing day, the buyer and seller sign all the paperwork that finalizes the deal and records it with the County.
-A title representative and the buyer/seller’s real estate agent are usually in attendance.
-While the closing is always handled by a single title company, for convenience and privacy, it is most common today for buyers and seller to close on the same day yet at different times and sometimes even at a different branch offices.
-At least a week before closing, buyer and seller should both have confirmed appointments of their closing time and locations so the title company and escrow officer can reserve the spots, plan ahead, and prepare all the paperwork.
+On Closing day, buyer and seller sign the paperwork to finalize the deal and record it with the County.
+A title representative and real estate agents are usually in attendance.
+While the closing is always handled by a single title company, for convenience and privacy, it is most common for buyers and seller to close on the same day, at different times, and sometimes at a different branch offices.
+At least three days before closing, buyer and seller should make confirmed appointments so the escrow officer can reserve time, plan ahead, and finalize paperwork.

-At closing, both the seller and the buyer will receive lots of important documents to sign including a bill of sale, deed, closing statement, and certificate of title.
-The seller may have an additional mortgage payoff agreement to sign.
-Buyers financing their home purchase will have significant lender paperwork to sign and should budget extra time.
-Those documents include a loan estimate, closing disclosure, initial escrow statement, mortgage note, mortgage deed of trust, and for new builds a certificate of occupancy.
+At Closing, both the seller and the buyer will have lots of important documents to sign including a bill of sale, deed, closing statement, and certificate of title.
+The seller may have a mortgage payoff agreement to sign.
+Buyers financing their home purchase will have lender paperwork including a loan estimate, closing disclosure, initial escrow statement, mortgage note, mortgage deed of trust, and for new builds a certificate of occupancy.

 bottom of page